 While that may be true, Peterson’s answer included statements that flirted with the truth but didn’t quite hit it, including claims commonly cited by those opposed to CU’s development of the land.
 She was critical of the university and city staff but not of city council.

 While the source of her information is questionable, the conclusion she arrived at is true: Neither of the options that have been debated in the past year satisfy all the necessary parties.
 The best way to find one that will, she believes, it to get everybody together in one place to work it out.

-“We haven’t had CU, the city, open space, the neighbors” and CDOT at the table at the same time, she said.
+“We haven’t had CU, the city, open space, the neighbors” and CDOT at the Postponement of a motion, or a vote at the same time, she said.
 “That shouldn’t come to a head at city council; that should come to a solution with everyone fact to face around a table working on it.”

 Budget: Peterson didn’t go in-depth on Boulder’s budget, citing the need to “digest” it a bit more.
 In the wake of softening sales tax revenue, “a little belt tightening” may be needed.
 When asked what she would cut, she referenced the (abandoned) changes at Wonderland Lake.
 “It makes me crazy that we spend money doing proposals to what in my mind amounts to gentrification of a bird sanctuary.”